MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/set-field-values-using-parameters-passed-form.md

 <!-- https://docs.microsoft.com/dynamics365/customer-engagement/developer/set-field-values-using-parameters-passed-form -->

-You can set default values for new records created by users by specifying column values in the URL that is used to open the form.
+You can set default values for new rows created by users by specifying column values in the URL that is used to open the form.
 By default, these values are set in the form, but can be changed by users before they save the row.

 <a name="BKMK_PassingParameters"></a>
 ## Pass parameters to set column row values